- Things to Do

 Go stargazing in Flagstaff’s spectacular dark skies at Lowell Observatory for heavenly inspiration.
 Visit the instrument that helped Clyde Tombaugh discover Pluto, and peer through telescopes set up daily and nightly.
 Tour the observatory and experience the universe through multimedia shows, interactive exhibits and live presentations.

 Grab your skis or snowboard and hit the slopes on New Year’s Day at the Arizona Snowbowl!
-Enjoy world class skiing at the top of Arizona.
-Arizona Snowbowl offers lessons and rental packages for individuals, kids and families for all levels.
-The Grand Canyon Express, Arizona’s first high-speed six person chairlift, opened in 2016-2017 and whisks riders up a 1,500 foot vertical in less than six minutes.
+You’ll be amazed at Arizona Snowbowl Resort at an elevation of 11,500 feet with a 2,300 vertical drop, a new Arizona Gondola, 777 acres of skiable terrain, views of the Grand Canyon and a premier lesson program featuring terrain base learning making this an epic ski area perfect for all ages and abilities.
+Snowbowl debuted a new gondola in 2020-2021 that quickly gets you up the mountain and the Grand Canyon Express, Arizona’s first high-speed six-person chairlift, opened in 2016-2017 and whisks riders up a 1,500 foot vertical in less than six minutes.
 The name of the lift is a nod to the fact that Arizona Snowbowl is the only ski area in the United States where riders can see the Grand Canyon in the distance from the chairlift.
-The addition of a new slopeside restaurant in 2018 doubled the dining capacity at the base area with 300 indoor seats, complete with a patio and a fire pit which is perfect for après ski.
-There is also a “beach area,” complete with Adirondack chairs and fire pits adjacent to Hart Prairie Lodge to take a break from skiing, have a drink, and take in the views.
+Purchase tickets in advance online at snowbowl.ski.

 Discover FlagstaffSend An Email